Tory Mayoral Runners & Riders -

 Andrew Boff

 Sound as a pound.
 A member of the London Assembly since 2008, Boff regularly takes Sadiq Khan to task in Mayor’s Question Time.
 He is a tax cutting, weed legalising, tube automating, spending slashing, true blue “liberal and Conservative”.
-Despite strong support from young socially liberal Tories, he is the perennial runner up having fought for the Tory London Mayoral nomination in 2000, 2004, 2008, and 2016.
+Despite strong support from young socially liberal Tories, he is the perennial runner-up, having fought for the Tory London Mayoral nomination in 2000, 2004, 2008, and 2016.
 Deserves a seat in Parliament…

 Endorsed by: Theresa Villiers, Bob Neill, Penny Mordaunt, think tankers galore.

-Registered members of the Conservative Party in London, have been emailed ballots and have until 5pm on Wednesday 26th September to vote…
+Registered members of the Conservative Party in London have been emailed ballots and have until 5pm on Wednesday 26th September to vote…